 Notification and Signing of the Contract:

-Upon receipt of the Letter of Acceptance, the JACK shall call the successful bidder to sign the Contract and returned back to the organization. copy of contract will be awarded to bidder in the same time.
+Upon receipt of the Letter of Acceptance, the JACK shall call the successful bidder to sign the Contract and return back to the organization.
+Copy of contract will be awarded to bidder in the same time.

 Scope of Work: